jfowkes/pycutest/docs/install.rst

 is therefore quite large.
 If you're short on space you may want to copy only the ``*.SIF`` files for the problems you wish to test on.

-Next set the following environment variables in your :code:`~/.bashrc` to point to the installation directories used above:
+Next set the following environment variables in your :code:`~/.zshrc` (or :code:`~/.bashrc`) to point to the installation directories used above:

  .. code-block:: bash